 Date Written: March 25, 2020

 This paper presents novel evidence of the effects of bidders’ behavioral biases, and sellers’ strategic responses, on the outcome of high-stakes auctions.
-We take advantage of the introduction of real estate “underquoting” laws as a natural experiment.
-The laws deter the practice of advertising downward-biased listing prices, used to convey distorted signals on sellers’ reservation values and to increase the number of auction participants.
-The introduction of the laws leads to higher listing prices, reducing the bias between listing prices and market valuations by 60%, and to a relative drop in auction sales prices between 2% and 6%.
-Our findings are not consistent with the predictions of rational models, since underquoting would only attract bidders with low valuations.
-However, they are consistent with models in which bidders derive subjective utility from winning a bidding contest, or are prone to herding, since in these settings a bidding process involving a larger number of participants is more likely to induce overbidding.
+We exploit the introduction of laws deterring “underquoting” in real estate auction listings as a natural experiment.
+Underquoting consists of advertising downward-biased listing prices, to convey distorted signals on sellers’ reservation values and increase auction participation.
+The laws reduce the bias between auction listing prices and market valuations by 60%, and lead to a relative drop in auction sales prices between 2% and 6%.
+We conduct further tests exploiting bidding data and listing-level heterogeneity, and provide evidence consistent with higher auction participation inducing overbidding through informational herding.

 Keywords: Behavioral Biases, Auctions, House Prices, Herding